Research centres and project teams

-The Department of Music has 3 research centres which foster collaborative research with partners internal and external to the university.
+The Department of Music has multiple research projects ongoing that foster collaborative research with partners internal and external to the university.
 They contribute to the lively research culture through the regular organisation of events, meetings and hosting research visitors.

 Centre for New Music at Sheffield (CeNMaS)

 The Centre for New Music at Sheffield (CeNMaS) aims to foster connections among composers, performers and audiences in Sheffield and beyond.
 CeNMaS is the focus for the large number of concerts, visiting lectures, residencies, symposia and festivals taking place at Sheffield throughout the academic calendar, including those hosted by the University of Sheffield Sound Studios (USSS), the Sheffield University New Music Ensemble and the Sound Laboratory Concerts Series.
 Visit the CeNMaS website to view past and future events and to connect with us on social media.